Complex Structures

 }

 Assuming matching dimensions, arithmetic operations between different types of matrices are well-defined and supported naturally.
-Beyond matrix-matrix multiplication, it is also possible to use scalars.
+Beyond matrix multiplication, it is also possible to use scalars.

 use qfall_math::{